-As at 31 December 2020 and 31 December 2019 expected credit losses for trade receivables amounted to GEL 2,300 and GEL 1,757 thousand, respectively.
+As at 31 December 2021 and 31 December 2020 the expected credit losses for trade receivables amounted to GEL 2,966 thousand and GEL 2,300 thousand, respectively.

-5. Adoption of New or Revised Standards and Interpretations
+5. Adoption of New of Revised Standards and Interpretations

 COVID-19-Related Rent Concessions Amendment to IFRS 16 issued on 28 May 2020 and effective for annual periods beginning on or after 1 June 2020.
 The amendment provides lessees with relief in the form of an optional exemption from assessing whether a rent concession related to COVID-19 is a lease modification.
 Lessees can elect to account for rent concessions in the same way as if they were not lease modifications.
 The practical expedient only applies to rent concessions occurring as a direct consequence of the COVID-19 pandemic and only if all of the following conditions are met: the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; any reduction in lease payments affects only payments due on or before 30 June 2021; and there is no substantive change to other terms and conditions of the lease.
-The Company did not have any material impact regarding this change.
+The application of the amendment did not have any impact on the Company's financial statements.